 - You can disable mobile styles, but we don't recommend it.

 Sidebar content doesn't appear on mobile, and the navigation links collapse behind a Menu link in the top-right corner.

 - The Menu link always displays on mobile, even if the main and secondary navigations are empty.

-- Folders are automatically expanded to reveal the navigation links for each nested page.
-Clicking on the folder title will open the first page nested in that folder.
+- Dropdowns are automatically expanded to reveal the navigation links for each nested page.
+Clicking on the dropdown title will open the first page nested in that dropdown.

 - The overlay background follows the Navigation (active) color tweak under Site navigation options.